 The tonic was a successful cure and allowed Drake and his fleet to escape the Spanish Armada.
 First concocted in 1586, El Draque is considered by many to be the very first cocktail.
 Chuchuhuasi is available for purchase in health food stores and on Amazon as either an extract, a powder, or in pill form.
 Many people swear by it as an all-natural pain reliever.
 For a cocktail, it’s optional, however, it may cure your hangover before it occurs.

 These mineral waters sourced from an inactive volcano are rumored to have cured an Aztec Princess of a mysterious illness back in the 1400s.
 Surely if the waters themselves have magical properties, then the addition of rum, mint, and lime juice will only make them that much more magical.
 As a fanboy, I have to admit, this sparkling mineral water does seem to have a life of its own and elevates this simple cocktail beyond its simple ingredients.

 The dive bar, cult-favorite Ranch Water gets a Caribbean twist in my Topo Chico Mojito.
-A little sugar, mint, and the addition of rum vs. tequila and the magical “curing properties” of these ingredients come together for a delicious summer cocktail.
+A little sugar, mint, and the addition of rum vs. tequila.
+Together the magical “curing properties” of these ingredients form a delicious summer cocktail.